Trezor model T vs Safe 5: which one to choose for your cryptos?

 • Guide and stickers

-Trezor Model T vs Safe 5: final verdict
+Trezor Model T vs Safe 5: Final Verdict

 Recommended useRecommended model

-Simple and secure crypto storageTrezor Model T (€ 129)
+Simple and secure crypto storageTrezor Model T (€129)

-Maximum physical security + ultimate comfortTrezor SAFE 5 (169 €)
+Maximum physical security + ultimate comfortTrezor Safe 5 (€169)

-Tight or beginner budgetNone of the two → Prefer the Trezor One (but limited support)
+Tight budget or beginnerNeither → prefer the Trezor One (but limited support)

-Why pay 40 € more for Safe 5?
+Why pay an extra €40 for Safe 5?

 Trezor Model T vs Safe 5: Conclusion